College of Arts and Sciences Scholarships

 This scholarship may be applied for after the first semester of study in applied music at Saint Xavier.
 The applicant must have a minimum GPA of 3.5 in applied music courses and a 3.0 GPA in all music courses while maintaining an overall 2.0 GPA.
 The applicant must also be actively involved and demonstrate positive leadership in music department activities.

-Mildred B. Keene Art and Music Scholarship (rotates between the Art and Design and Music Departments)
+Edwin and Mildred B. Keene Scholarship in Art and Music (rotates between the Art and Design and Music Departments)

 The Mildred B. Keene Art and music Scholarship was established by Dr. Carol A. Keene, '61, in honor of her mother, Mildred B. Keene.
 The Keene Scholarship in Music will be awarded upon a departmental audition with the music faculty (or a tape for an out-of-state student).